symfony/symfony-docs/guides/forms/overview.rst

 Creating Form Fields Automatically
 ----------------------------------

-If you use Doctrine 2 or Symfony's ``Validator``, Symfony already knows quite a lot about your domain classes.
+If you use Doctrine2 or Symfony's ``Validator``, Symfony already knows quite a lot about your domain classes.
 It knows which data type is used to persist a property in the database, what validation constraints the property has etc.
 The Form component can use this information to "guess" which field type should